A mycoplasma-free ES cell line with 40 chromosomes.

 Getting Started

 The likelihood of germline transmission of a targeted mutation is increased with the number of independent ES cell lines available.
 On average, about two-thirds to three-quarters of ES cell lines on the 129 genetic background will go germline.
 For ES cell lines on the C57 background, an average of only one-half to two-thirds of lines will go germline.
 Therefore, if you are purchasing targeted ES cell lines from a public repository, we recommend that you purchase 3 or more correctly targeted lines on the 129 background, and 4 or more lines on the C57 background.
 Likewise, order 2 or more injections for 129 lines, and 3 or more for C57 lines.
-For the generation of tissue-specific knockouts with conditional alleles in ES cells from EUCOMM,
+For the generation of tissue-specific knockouts with conditional alleles in ES cells from EUCOMM, see our primer.

 Frequently Asked Questions